abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 ### What actually worked for me

-I identified that speaking French was the most important element for me, so I new where to focus my energy.
+I identified that speaking French was the most important element for me, so I knew where to focus my energy.
 I very rarely need to write something in French - and when I do I always have the time to look things up.

 Speaking with non native speakers.
 Ok, sure they also make mistakes but for me, it did a lot for my confidence speaking with people at a similar level.
 I found they were less quick to judge me for mistakes and that speaking at a slower pace gave me time to think.

 Investing money into learning French.
-French classes helped me massively, and I know I'm more likely to use something that I have paid for.
+French classes helped me massively, and I know I'm more likely to use something that I have paid for and I really benefited from the guidance.

 But honestly, for me, the hardest part was finding the confidence to just _start_.
 It's normal to make mistakes at the start, but putting off speaking just meant that future me had the same insecurities.
+Once I got over my fear of making a mistake, it became easier.
+After doing something once, the second, third, forth time etc becomes a lot less scary.

 I used to be embarrassed about my accent, but now I embrace it.
 Learning a language is hard, and my accent shows that it's not my native language - plus I find that French people are more understanding to my mistakes because of it.